baggiiiie/coffeeee/SETUP_COMPLETE.md

 ## 🎉 **You're Ready to Code!**

 Your development environment is fully configured and ready for feature development.
-The architecture is solid, the foundation is in place, and you can start building the Coffee Companion features immediately.
+The architecture is solid, the foundation is in place, and you can start building the Coffeeee features immediately.

 **Happy coding! ☕**